 15.1.
 Comparability - geographical

-Comparability of EGSS accounts compiled by EU Member States, EFTA countries, candidate countries, and the UK is ensured by a common conceptual framework and through Implementing Regulation 2174/2015 that provides an indicative compendium of environmental goods and services and thus determines the perimeter of the EGSS sector.
+Comparability of EGSS accounts compiled by EU Member States, EFTA countries and candidate countries is ensured by a common conceptual framework and through Implementing Regulation 2174/2015 that provides an indicative compendium of environmental goods and services and thus determines the perimeter of the EGSS sector.
 Hence, theoretically, EGSS data are consistent compilations of environmental activities of national economies.

 The flag d) for 'definition differs' appears in the EGSS dataset for data points where the unit in which the data is reported deviates from the unit of measurement it is reported under.
 This is currently the case for the following two cases: